-- withdraws from the assessment after it has begun without a valid reason.
+- withdraws from the assessment after it or the assessment period has begun

-(2) Credible reasons for the withdrawal from or failure to attend or submit the assessment must be submitted to the Examination Board immediately in writing.
+(3) Credible reasons for the withdrawal from or failure to attend or submit the assessment must be submitted to the Examination Board immediately in writing.
 In the case of illness, a medical certificate must be submitted without delay.
 In case of doubt, a certificate from a specialist doctor or medical officer may be required.
 If the reasons are accepted, a new date shall be set.
 Assessment components which have already been submitted or completed shall be recognised.

-(3) If a candidate tries to influence assessment results by cheating or using unauthorised aids, the piece of work in question shall be graded as a "fail".
+(4) If a candidate tries to influence assessment results by cheating, by the fraudulent portrayal of work by others as their own or by using unauthorised aids, the piece of work in question shall be graded as a "fail" (5.0) and in the case of a non-graded assessment, as "not passed".
 Anyone who is found to have violated the Assessment Regulations may be barred from taking the rest of the relevant assessment.
 A decision on action pursuant to the first and second sentences above shall be taken by the Examination Board after the candidate has been heard.
 Until the Examination Board has made a decision, the candidate shall continue the assessment unless the invigilator considers the candidate's temporary exclusion to be essential if the assessment is to be continued in an orderly manner.

-(4) If a student misses a deadline for coursework or an assessment without a valid reason, the coursework or assessment in question shall be marked as a "fail".
+(5) If a student misses a deadline for coursework or an assessment without a valid reason, the coursework or assessment in question shall be marked as a "fail".
 Par.
 2 applies accordingly.
-For professional study programmes which have to fulfill special external regulations for accreditation, regulations deviating from paragraph 4 may be specified in the subject-specific annexes.
+For professional study programmes which have to fulfill special external regulations for accreditation, regulations deviating from paragraph 5 may be specified in the subject-specific annexes.